7 Key Predictions For The Future Of Voice Assistants And AI

 Voice User Interface (VUI) Will Continue to Advance

-There are still a number of barriers that need to be overcome before voice will see mass adoption.
+However, there are still a number of barriers that need to be overcome before voice will see mass adoption.
 Technological advances are making voice assistants more capable particularly in AI, natural language processing (NLP), and machine learning.
-However, as consumers are becoming increasingly more comfortable and reliant upon using voice to talk to their phones, cars, smart home devices, etc., voice will become a primary interface to the digital world and with it, expertise for voice interface design and voice app development will be in greater demand.
+To build a robust speech recognition experience, the artificial intelligence behind it has to become better at handling challenges such as accents and background noise.
+And as consumers are becoming increasingly more comfortable and reliant upon using voice to talk to their phones, cars, smart home devices, etc., voice will become a primary interface to the digital world and with it, expertise for voice interface design and voice app development will be in greater demand.

 Voice Is the Future of How Brands Will Interact With Their Customers